Veronika-Kitsul/TAP-research/README.md

 - https://ifttt.com/plans. --- cite it for ifttt services
 - oaf tokens and API

+maybe google will be comfortable with their emails on IFTTT using this new design

 ----------
 **Preliminary Timeline starting week of 11/18/2021:**